Idaho Mesothelioma Lawyer

 Idaho is a mountainous state with plenty of natural resources, including asbestos.
 The Rocky Mountain range has several sources of asbestos.

 Natural deposits of asbestos, even when not mined, can cause harmful exposure.
-Tiny fibers are in the soil, which can lead to contaminated dust that residents in the area are exposed to and inhale.
+Tiny fibers are in the soil, leading to contaminated dust that residents in the area might inhale.

 It may have been used in road materials that are kicked up as dust in the air.
 It can also contaminate other mined minerals.
 Workers can be exposed through the mining and processing of those contaminated minerals.